odoo/documentation/content/applications/finance/accounting/customer_invoices.rst

 Sequence
 ========

-The sequence that Odoo assigns to each document is a unique number made up of a prefix and a number.
-The prefix combines the journal code and the entry date and is used to group entries by period.
+Odoo assigns each document a unique sequence made up of a prefix and a number.
+The prefix combines the journal code and the entry date and groups entries by period.
 The number is unique for each period and is used to identify the entry.
 The default sequence on customer invoices is INV/YYYY/number.
 In some specific cases, :ref:`resequencing <accounting/invoice/resequencing>` invoices might be necessary.

 .. _accounting/invoice/resequencing: